GSA/datagov-website/www.data.gov/apps.md

 This viewer provides visual access to a large catalog of aerial imagery collected by NOAA National Geodetic Survey immediately after Hurricane Sandy.
 Users can choose imagery from different dates and pan and zoom to see areas that were impacted by the storm.
 Application:
 This imagery is used to determine areas impacted by Hurricane Sandy.
 The imagery is also used to do before and after comparisons to determine areas to concentrate response, recovery operations.

+## Inundation Analysis Tool

-* [Inundation Analysis Tool](#tools-t14 "Inundation Analysis Tool"): Helps in determining the frequency (or occurrence of high waters for different elevations above a specified threshold) and duration (or the amount of time that the specified location is inundated by water) of observed high waters (tides).
+Helps in determining the frequency (or occurrence of high waters for different elevations above a specified threshold) and duration (or the amount of time that the specified location is inundated by water) of observed high waters (tides).

 Sponsor:
 NOAA